Mohitgingale/Raj-Hotel/README.md

 This site is only the frontend of the hotel booking site

 Something About Project
-I am make this website using The Html CSS Javascript and Boostrap This Website Contains the Animations to all pages that needed to create the
+I am make this website using The Html CSS Javascript and PHP This Website Contains the Animations to all pages for use this Website make sure you are connected to internet beacuse of load boostrap

 How to Run this Project

 For Windows

 use Xampp server
 https://www.apachefriends.org/download.html